 You should also be aware of your overall image situation online.
-If you scour the web and cannot find your mugshot anywhere, they you might consider paying the fee to see if that wraps things up.
+If you scour the web and cannot find your mugshot anywhere, then you might consider paying the fee to see if that wraps things up.
 Again, keep in mind that it’s no guarantee it can’t show up again in the future.

 However, if you search for your image online and find that it’s also listed on dozens of other aggregator sites you probably don’t want to pay the fee.
-It won’t make a dent in solving your overall problem and you will need a wider-reaching solution.
+It won’t make a dent in solving your overall problem and you will need a wide-reaching solution.

 Google Takedown Requests

 We hear from many people who want to reach out to search engines directly and try to get them to de-index the mugshot.
-Unfortunately while Google and other search engines honor certain types of requests, mugshot removal does not often fall under their jurisdiction.
+Unfortunately, while Google and other search engines honor certain types of requests, mugshot removal does not often fall under their jurisdiction.

 Search engines like Google follow a set of guidelines when it comes to accepting or rejecting removal requests.
 In the United States, Google will typically de-index web pages that share:

-- Sensitive info like: social security numbers and other info that could cause identity theft or financial harm
+- Sensitive info like social security numbers and other info that could cause identity theft or financial harm

 - Revenge Porn